England set up chance of historic victory

 Leach had to shoulder the burden of sending down 61.3 overs, but got the reward of his fifth Test five-wicket haul.

-Southee skied to point, Matt Henry edged to slip and Blundell's swipe finally signalled the start of the England chase.
+Southee skied to point, Matt Henry edged to slip and Blundell's heave finally signalled the start of the England chase.

 'We'll take the chase on and entertain'